 - Have an annual income of at least $200,000 (or $300,000 for joint filers) for the past two years, with the expectation of reaching the same income level in the current year.

-The platform is ideal for high-net-worth individuals looking for alternative investment ideas with a chance to produce excellent returns that outpace the stock market.
+The platform is ideal for high-net-worth individuals looking for alternative investment ideas with a chance to potentially produce excellent returns that may outpace the stock market.
 It’s also suitable for those who don’t want to spend time vetting specific investment properties.

-Note: While many real estate crowdfunding platforms are only open to accredited investors, there are some noteworthy exceptions.
+Note: While many real estate platforms are only open to accredited investors, there are some noteworthy exceptions.
 Fundrise, Groundfloor and Realty Mogul are among a handful of options for those who do not meet the requirements to be classified as accredited investors.